 Zhongli offers survivability and Omnishred with his shield.
-However, his pillar can ruin the Hydro aura for Xingqiu (more of a risk at pre C6 XQ) which can ruin vapes for Diluc.
+However his pillar can ruin the Hydro aura for XQ (more of a risk at pre C6 XQ) which can ruin vapes for Diluc.

 Diona typically offers nothing much aside from her shield and more healing, but she offers movement speed with her shield, making Dragon Strike easier and at C6, 200 EM.
 However, her burst can apply Cryo and freeze the enemy, and due to Diluc’s shatter properties, he will shatter (not melting at all) and he will apply Pyro, thus ruining the next vaporises.

 Jean offers VV shred, Healing, and at C2, movement speed for Dragon Strike.

 Although Kazuha can be used with Diluc similarly to Sucrose, he also has many issues.
-Kazuha will almost always infuse Pyro which can steal vapes from Diluc.
-Trying to infuse Kazuha Slash with Hydro prevents rainswords from triggering due to Kazuha’s long animations and on field time.
+Kazuha will almost always absorb Pyro which can steal vapes from Diluc.
+Trying to absorb Kazuha Slash with Hydro prevents rainswords from triggering due to Kazuha’s long animations and on field time.

 Venti is not recommended with Diluc in a pure synergistic way.
 Diluc cannot normally attack what is inside of Venti’s ult and Searing Onslaught can miss as well.
 Although Dawn can hit whatever is in the Stormeye, it’s not a synergy that is defining (ex.
 Venti Ganyu).
 However, if you choose to use Venti to clear light mob floors that is perfectly fine, however, it’s not really considered to be a “Diluc Team,” moreso a Venti Walking 3 Dogs Team.